 - Don’t burn budget for the sake of visibility: For categories that aren’t a growth priority, we often advise pulling back on spend to protect ROAS.

-- Use Prime Week as a Walmart traffic test: It’s a good moment to evaluate whether certain products or categories pick up momentum on Walmart.com.
+- Use Prime Week as a Walmart and/or Target traffic test: It’s a good moment to evaluate whether certain products or categories pick up momentum on Walmart and/or Target.
 The data can help guide future investments.

 Let’s take a deeper dive into copy and imagery.
-On Walmart, they are VERY important as relevancy on the platform takes into account PDP content, images and click throughs.
+On both Walmart and Target, copy and images are VERY important as relevancy on the platform takes into account PDP content, images and click throughs.
 This means that if brands want to improve their relevancy and move up in ranking both for ads and organically, they need to have optimized PDPs.
-If a brand has low relevancy, they may struggle to scale spend, given that Walmart doesn't push ads for items solely based on the highest bid.
+If a brand has low relevancy, they may struggle to scale spend, given that Walmart and Target don’t push ads for items solely based on the highest bid.
 If a competitor has a lower bid, but stronger relevancy then they will win the auction.
-Bottom line: PDP optimizations and improving CTR during this time is huge for being more visible on the Walmart SERP.
+Bottom line: PDP optimizations and improving CTR during this time is huge for being more visible on the Walmart/Target SERP.

 Cross-Channel Wins Require Cross-Channel Thinking

 Let’s not forget that today’s shoppers are platform agnostic.
 They don’t care whether they’re buying on Amazon, Walmart, or TikTok Shop — they care about value, convenience, and trust.
-By investing only in Amazon and ignoring Walmart Deal Days, you could be leaving reach and revenue on the table.
+By investing only in Amazon and ignoring other retail media networks, you could be leaving reach and revenue on the table.

 Our advice?
 Don’t overcomplicate it, but don’t underestimate it either.

 - Audit your presence: Are your PDPs optimized?
 Are your reviews recent?
-Do your top-performing Amazon products have an equivalent Walmart strategy?
+Do your top-performing Amazon products have an equivalent Walmart and Target strategy?

-- Align internally early: Even without a full Walmart deal plan, know which SKUs you’re okay pulling back on and which ones are worth pushing.
+- Align internally early: Even without a full Walmart or Target deal plan, know which SKUs you’re okay pulling back on and which ones are worth pushing.

-- Expect increased competition: Walmart’s ad platform gets more competitive during this period.
+- Expect increased competition: Ads will get more competitive during this period.
 Be ready to make quick, data-driven decisions as the event unfolds.

 The Takeaway

-Amazon might dominate the Prime Week narrative, but Walmart is actively earning shopper attention and dollars during this window.
+Amazon might dominate the Prime Week narrative, but other platforms are actively earning shopper attention and dollars during this window.
 Brands that ignore it completely risk losing ground — especially to competitors that understand the full-funnel power of presence across platforms.

 At Code3, we work with clients to build cross-channel retail strategies that are both ambitious and smart.
 That means knowing when to lean in, when to hold back, and when to simply be ready, because opportunity doesn’t always come wrapped in a lightning deal.